robertsabum/IP-Stack-Message-Encapsulation/Layers/Transport/readme.md

 #### TCPSegment *serve()

-This method serves an item from the buffer and returns a TCPSegment.
+This method serves an item from the buffer by adding the TCP Header and returning the TCPSegment.

 Example usage:
 ```cpp